 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

-- Do not remove the activation cap on the auto-injector until you are ready to use it.
+- Do not remove the blue safety release on the autoinjector until you are ready to use it.

 - You may need to use more than one injection if your allergic reaction does not get better after the first shot.